victordyseryn/pssi-security-implementation/README.md

 This repository is an implementation of the attack presented in [[1]](https://eprint.iacr.org/2023/926) against the post-quantum signature scheme Durandal [[2]](https://eprint.iacr.org/2018/1192).

+This attack target the PSSI problem on which the security of Durandal relies.

+# Prerequisite

+This project uses the Rank Metric Cryptography Library [rbc-lib](https://www.rbc-lib.org/) as a submodule.

 # Build

 For building the attack, run one out of the three